kshedden/workshops/dair3/design/design.md

     the design updates impact the people currently undergoing treatment (e.g. in a [SMART](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4167891) design).

-- In the contemporary era, there is more openness to _hypothesis generating_ or _exploratory research_, in contrast to the "confirmatory", hypothesis-driven standpoint of the classical scientific method.
-Nevertheless, in modern health research and basic life science, the adoption of new theories remains primarily the domain of hypothesis-based modes of inquiry.
+- In the contemporary era, there is more openness to _hypothesis-generating_ or _exploratory research_, in contrast to the "confirmatory", _hypothesis-driven_ standpoint of the classical scientific method.
+Nevertheless, in modern health research and basic life science, the adoption of new theories generally relies on evidence collected through a hypothesis-based mode of inquiry.

 ## Measurement